annenca/CAparity-problem/README.md

 If you use this data, please cite:

-> Exploring the Rule Space for the Parity Problem in Cellular Automata
+**Exploring the rule space for the parity problem in cellular automata**